leighgarbs/sproxy/README.md

   Monolithic LAN sleep proxy
 ==========================================================

 For personal use.
-This is an implementation of [this concept](https://en.wikipedia.org/wiki/Bonjour_Sleep_Proxy), except it doesn't use multicast DNS, only ARP.
+This is an implementation of [this concept](https://en.wikipedia.org/wiki/Bonjour_Sleep_Proxy) that only uses ARP (no multicast DNS).

 ## Features ##
 * Uses [ARP spoofing](https://en.wikipedia.org/wiki/ARP_spoofing) to receive traffic intended for sleeping or hibernating devices on the LAN